A Blog About Tips For Writing Catchy Jingles For Different Products

 8. Employing Repetition

 It’s also important not to overdo it.
-If every line in your jingle rhymes or uses some kind of repeated structure, then there will be nothing special about any particular part of the song.
+If every line in your jingle rhymes or uses some repeated structure, there will be nothing special about any particular part of the song.
 Make sure to mix up different elements throughout the piece so that certain sections stand out more than others.
 With careful consideration, repetition can help make your jingle memorable and engaging for listeners!

 9. Incorporating Rhyme